mongodb/docs-c/source/docs-libmongoc/mongoc_server_api_t.rst

 Used to specify which version of the MongoDB server's API to use for driver connections.

-The server API type takes a :symbol:`mongoc_server_api_version_t`.
+The server API type takes a :ref:`mongoc_server_api_version_t`.
 It can optionally be strict about the list of allowed commands in that API version, and can also optionally provide errors for deprecated commands in that API version.

-A :symbol:`mongoc_server_api_t` can be set on a client, and will then be sent to MongoDB for most commands run using that client.
+A :ref:`mongoc_server_api_t` can be set on a client, and will then be sent to MongoDB for most commands run using that client.

 Functions
   ---------